bluemelov1/KomplRechnernetze/README.md

 - for small infrastucture suitable bc more easy in the configuration but range of functions is smaller
 - give links to lookup different settings and further reading

+- bigger security issues for nixos
+- not so specialized, so in specific configuration may be more cumbersome to configure than vyos once youre familliar with both languages